zk4/vimrc/readme.md

 ```
     def func(arg1,arg2):
 ```
+The normal operation like this:
+1. Quit insert mode.
-the vim noremal is to quit insert mode. go normal mode. press A. there is three key strokes. the fastest way moving the cursor to the end of line is by pressing <c-a>.And you are still in insert mode!
+2. Go normal mode. press A.
+3. There is three key strokes.

+the fastest way moving the cursor to the end of line is by pressing <c-a>.And you are still in insert mode!
 Only one strokes.

 There are other methods to solove this issue.
 But I find this is the easiest way.